datumbox/VernamVeil/nphash/README.md

    This will compile the C code and generate libraries named `_npblake2bffi.*.so` and `_npsha256ffi.*.so` (the exact filenames depend on your platform and Python version).

+   Following successful compilation, the C extension reinstall the `vernamveil` package to ensure the new C extension is used.

 ## Usage

 After building, you can import and use the extension from Python code: